ocvt/ocvt-site/README.md

 ## TODO

-* Create separate sections for BOOT/WAIT codes in myattendance?
+* Allow officers to access /admin for any trips
 * make helper function for pretty printing trip dates
 * Validate trip input data
 * Redirects for invalid trips or other data (Ex. return 404 instead of crashing)